 You can quickly check whether your pet is becoming portly using the following approach:

 - Can you easily feel your pet’s ribs?
-Run your hands along your pet’s side as if you’re petting her.
+Run your hands along your pet’s side as if you’re petting him or her.
 If you can feel the ribs using only slight pressure, your pet is likely at an ideal weight.
 But if you need to apply pressure to feel the ribs, then your tabby is likely overweight or worse.

 - Is your pet’s back flat?
 Can you see or feel “love handles” over the hips or top of the tail?
 Overweight or obese pets may look like they have a wider-than-normal back, and fat stores will be obvious.